xavibenjamin/brightpixels.blog/_posts/2017-12-15-my-brief-review-of-star-wars-the-last-jedi.markdown

 ---
 title: 'Star Wars: The Last Jedi'
+seo_title: 'My Brief Review of ‘Star Wars: The Last Jedi’'
 date: 2017-12-15 00:00:00 -06:00
-tags:
-- movies
-- movie review
-- Star Wars
-- Episode VIII
-- review
 subtitle: The latest of the Star Wars saga films is a fresh, new, and exciting chapter of my favorite franchise
 custom_type: post
 review:
   type: movie